cjdrake/pyeda/doc/source/sudoku.rst

 I can personally attest to that.

 In this example,
-I will explain how to misuse/abuse PyEDA's Boolean expressions and satisfiability engine to create a general-purpose Sudoku solver.
+I will explain how to use PyEDA's Boolean expressions and satisfiability engine to create a general-purpose Sudoku solver.

 First, let's get a few ground rules straight:

 1. There are lots of Sudoku solvers on the Internet;
    I make no claims of novelty.
-2. PyEDA is unlikely to win any speed competitions.
+2. PyEDA is pretty fast, but unlikely to win any speed competitions.
 3. Let's face it--this is a pretty awesome waste of time.

 Getting Started